gouravsharma-00/poke-pause/README.md

 **Let’s create a space where anyone, no matter how old, can pause, smile, and remember why Pokémon captured our hearts in the first place.**

+## 🤔 How It Works?

+**Poké-Pause** is a Chrome Extension designed to bring you **random Pokémon and fun facts** whenever you need a quick stress-relief break.
+It’s inspired by childhood memories and built to be **simple, playful, and educational**.

+The extension fetches Pokémon data using the **PokéAPI** and displays them in a friendly, visually appealing popup.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md) file for details.

 ## Code of Conduct